playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 ];
 ```

-<figcaption>Route configuration for the flight search feature.</figcaption>
+> Route configuration for the flight search feature.

 As the previous listing shows, we've also configured the default route to redirect to the flight search path.